tommady/grpcGen/README.md

-# rpcLib
+# grpcGen

-A library for multiple servers's communication.
+A tool for auto convert go code into gRPC proto file.